Timiodon/TFWR-Translations/PT/docs/scripting/if.md

 # If
-Você pode usar if, elif e else para executar código condicionalmente.
+Podes usar if, elif e else para executar código condicionalmente.

 `if condition1:
 	do_a_flip()